mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 If this worked try to change the file using `nano`.
 Add a comment as a second row, start the line with a hash-sign (# some comment).
 Add the file to git again and commit using a new message.
 Your changes have been saved in the .git directory and the git commands 'git log' for example can show you all the different versions.

-One nice feature of git is that you cannot loose your work.
+One nice feature of git is that you cannot loose work you have commited.
 If by chance you deleted the workshop01.sh file you can get it back using:
 ~~~
 git checkout workshop01.sh
 ~~~